rejinatl/favorite-recipe/README.md

 ## Database: `favorite_recipe`
 Create a MySQL database with the name `favorite_recipe`.
 ## Create Tables manually
-For creating the tables, go to the `dbscript` folder inside project folder and execute the `schema.sql` file against the database `favorite_recipe`
+For creating the tables, go to the `dbscript` folder inside the project folder and execute the `schema.sql` file against the database `favorite_recipe`

 ## Configure Datasource, JPA, Hibernate
 Under `src/main/resources` folder, open `application.properties` and edit the below database properties with your local database properties.